-H. R. McMaster May Be Close To Getting Ousted As National Security Advisor
+H.R.
+McMaster May Be Close To Getting Ousted As National Security Advisor

-Nevertheless, The New York Times reported that the esteemed general, despite his demonstrated wealth of ability, was possibly falling out of the president’s favor.
+Nevertheless, the New York Times reported that the esteemed general, despite his demonstrated wealth of ability, was possibly falling out of the president’s favor.
 Sources within the administration revealed that McMaster’s relationship with the president was marked by tumult stemming in no small part from differences of opinion on policy issues.
-The situation had apparently reached a fever pitch after a heated discussion over the yet undetermined strategy in Afghanistan, when rumors swirled that the president was pondering relieving the top American commander in the region, General John Nicholson, and replacing him with McMaster.
+The situation had apparently reached a fever pitch after a heated discussion over the yet-undetermined strategy in Afghanistan, when rumors swirled that the president was pondering relieving the top American commander in the region, General John Nicholson, and replacing him with McMaster.

 However, a collection of media reports indicate that the environment of contentiousness surrounding McMaster may be directly attributable to the general’s growing dissatisfaction with certain White House aides undermining his authority.
 Perhaps more importantly, Politico reported that McMaster has found himself embroiled in an administrative and ideological clash with Steve Bannon, the administration’s influential chief strategist.